AzureInnovationDay/Infra4AI/Securerag.md

 In the above table, the `Assignee` means the system assigned managed identity of that resource.

-See the [Azure RBAC documentation](/azure/role-based-access-control/role-assignments-portal) for instructions on setting these roles in the Azure portal.
-You can use the [available script on GitHub](https://github.com/microsoft/sample-app-aoai-chatGPT/blob/main/scripts/role_assignment.sh) to add the role assignments programmatically.
+See the [Azure RBAC documentation](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal) for instructions on setting these roles in the Azure portal.
 To enable yout user to use these resources to build applications, you need to configure your identity with the following role assignments to the resources.

 |Role| Resource | Description |